 The Long Walk is more strenuous and can involve steeper routes than the Short Walk.
 But on some occasions it is just as the name implies – a longer distance walk.

 The Short Walk is usually shorter and taken at a slower pace that the Long Walk.

 We are not a Hill Walking Club dedicated to bagging Munros although in Scotland, invariably, there are hills to ascend, rough tracks and boggy areas to cross.
 Some routes may be challenging, but not considered to be dangerous.

 How do we organise these outings?

-Our outings depart from University of West of Scotland, Barrck Street, Hamilton and usually the coach leaves at 9.00am.
+Our outings depart from Beckford Street, Hamilton (Opposite end from Hamilton Sheriff Court) and usually the coach leaves at 9.00am.
 We almost always have a 15 minute Tea and Toilet stop en route to the starting point, at a convenient service area.

 Often the walks have different start and finish points.
 The bus drops each group off at their respective start points and picks them up at their finishing points.
 During the walk we normally have two food breaks and each person is responsible for providing their own sandwiches and hot/cold drinks.

 At the end of the walks there is usually a social break before the return journey.